camunda-community-hub/camunda-7-community-helm/charts/camunda-bpm-platform/README.md

 #### Internal database

-The H2 database is used by default which works fine if you just want to test Camunda BPM Platform.
+The H2 database is used by default which works fine if you just want to test the Camunda BPM Platform.
 But since the database is embedded, only 1 deployment replica could be used.

 #### External database

 Databases like PostgreSQL or MySQL could be used also which is the same as in production.

-You have the option to use a managed instanse of whether PostgreSQL or MySQL in your Camunda BPM installation.
+You have the option to use a managed instance of whether PostgreSQL or MySQL in your Camunda BPM installation.

 The chart integrates with corresponding subcharts which installs appropriate databases.
 The boolean variables `tags.managed-postgresql` and `tags.managed-mysql` gives you the option to choose the RDMS you prefer.
-By default, neither databases are installed.
+By default, neither database is installed.

 ```shell
 # postgresql + camunda